-Sure, as parents we always desire to set the best example for our children.
+As parents we always desire to set the best example for our child.
 But there are times when we miss the opportunity to teach them lessons that they will remember for life.

 We get so engrossed with the excitement and preparation of the holiday that we forget about the important lessons that can be taught using this special time to convey the important things in life.